Techtonica/curriculum/data-structures/linked-list.md

 ### Check for Understanding

-Have students summarize linked-lists to each other, make a doubly-linked list (with matching tests) in pairs/threes, or something else that helps assess their understanding.
+Have apprentices summarize linked-lists to each other, make a doubly-linked list (with matching tests) in pairs/threes, or something else that helps assess their understanding.